pimdistro/pim/README.md

 ---

-pim was my personal answer to the question of my personal preferences;
-minimalism or ease of us.
-Why not both? pim makes it easy to make amazing Neovim using experiences, without sacrificing performance, mainly because _everything_ is lazily loaded, powered by the amazing [lazy.nvim](https://github.com/folke/lazy.nvim) package manager.
-After all, the end goal of pim is to be used as a base framework, to be further extended on by the end-user.
+Welcome to 🌿 pim, your minimalistic yet feature-packed Neovim setup!
+This config is all about giving you the best of both worlds - simplicity and usability.
+It leverages lazy loading with the fantastic 🚀 lazy.nvim package manager, ensuring that everything is snappy and efficient.
+Not to mention, you have the freedom to make it your own, as 🌿 pim serves as a flexible and extensible base framework.

 pim is designed to be fast and extensive; thus the following design principles were applied:

-- **Speed**: I made sure pim runs lightning fast, with a startup time aiming to be under ±60.0 ms (±48.0 since [0ae530a](https://github.com/therealnv6/pim/commit/0ae530aa58d31f7db7c97578c6d9c3c27b6b59d4)).
+- ⚡ **Speed**: I made sure pim runs lightning fast, with a startup time aiming to be under ±60.0 ms (±48.0 since [0ae530a](https://github.com/therealnv6/pim/commit/0ae530aa58d31f7db7c97578c6d9c3c27b6b59d4)).
   As a developer myself, I understand the frustration of working with sluggish code editors.